COVID vaccination in care homes: Q&A

 The requirement will apply to any professionals visiting a care home, such as healthcare workers, tradespeople, hairdressers, beauticians and CQC inspectors.
-Staff employed directly by care home, full and part time agency staff, and volunteers will all be included.
+Staff employed directly by the care home, full and part time agency staff, and volunteers will all be included.

 Q: Will there be any other exemptions?

 Yes.
-Individuals will be exempt if they have certain allergies to the vaccine ingredients or conditions which are medically recognised as reasons not to administer the vaccine.
-The Government’s recently published operational guidance states that there will be a clear process for staff to follow if they think they may have a clinical reason to be exempt – which will result in the issue of an exemption certificate.
+Individuals will be exempt if they have certain allergies to the vaccine ingredients or conditions that are medically recognised as reasons not to administer the vaccine.
+The government’s recently published operational guidance states that there will be a clear process for staff to follow if they think they may have a clinical reason to be exempt — which will result in the issue of an exemption certificate.

 Further guidance is also expected around how staff who are medically exempt can be safely deployed in a care home setting.
 It is not yet clear whether this will include limiting the range of duties they are permitted to perform.

-The Government has decided not to extend exemption to other groups who may be ‘vaccine-hesitant’ such as pregnant/breastfeeding women; some Black Asian and Minority Ethnic Groups; and those with concerns about the vaccine based on religion or belief.
+The government has decided not to extend the exemption to other groups who may be ‘vaccine-hesitant’ such as pregnant/breastfeeding women; some Black Asian and Minority Ethnic Groups; and those with concerns about the vaccine based on religion or belief.
 Instead, targeted support will be offered to these groups to encourage them to comply.

 Q: What evidence of vaccination must we ask for?

 Individuals who have been vaccinated by the NHS in England may demonstrate their vaccination status using the NHS COVID Pass service.
-The Government anticipates that this will usually be done via the NHS App, but there will also be a web-based option for users who do not have access to smart-phones, as well as a non-digital option in the form of a letter.
+The government anticipates that this will usually be done via the NHS App, but there will also be a web-based option for users who do not have access to smartphones, as well as a non-digital option in the form of a letter.
 The guidance makes clear that an NHS appointment card cannot be used as proof of vaccination status.
 As stated above, certificates will be issued for individuals who are medically exempt from vaccination.

 A record must be kept to confirm that relevant evidence has been provided.
 This record must be kept securely by the registered manager (or equivalent person) in compliance with current data protection regulations.